SystemsGenetics/FUNC-E/README.md

 ## Term Mapping List (--terms2features option)
 A term mapping list maps the genes in the genomic background to terms in the term list.
-This file should be tab delimited and consist of two columns:  locus/transcript ID, term name.
-The locus/transcript ID must be present in the genomics background file and the term name must be present in in the terms list file(s).
+This file should be tab delimited and consist of two columns:  gene name, term ID.
+The gene name must be present in the genomics background file and the term name must be present in in the terms list file(s).
 The following is example lines from a mapping list for rice genes:

 ```
 LOC_Os01g01010  GO:0005097